CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

     - The user interface might be slower when there are more than 2500 files for each folder.
 In this case please user the terminal.
     - Files can't be edited in SD Connect; download them for editing or  access them via SD Desktop.
     - Uploading files into subfolders is currently not supported.
     - SD Connect shows where your encrypted files are stored as virtual folders.
 Planning how to organise your files in SD Connect folders is a crucial step for efficient data management.
 Carefully consider storing the files based on projects, themes, or logical structures to enhance accessibility and streamline workflow.
 A well-thought-out folder structure also facilitates collaboration when sharing access with others.
-If you have questions or need assistance, don't hesitate to contact our service desk (servicedesk@csc.fi, subject: Sensitive data).
+If you have questions or need assistance, don't hesitate to contact [CSC Service Desk](../../support/contact.md) (subject: Sensitive data).

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/SMnEkcS_HJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Features in SD Connect

 * [Upload](./sd-connect-upload.md)
 * [Share](./sd-connect-share.md)
 * [Download](./sd-connect-download.md)
 * [Delete](./sd-connect-delete.md)